 However, creating a marketing strategy isn’t always as easy as it seems.
 There’s a lot to think about, from creating buyer personas to the allocating duties within your team.
 And in order for your marketing strategy to be effective, you should put some thought in every one of those aspects.

 With marketing changing rapidly these days, you need a strategy that stands out.
-That’s why we created a list of things you probably want to give some thought when you’re creating a marketing strategy in 2019.
+That’s why we created a list of things you probably want to give some thought when you’re creating a marketing strategy.

 Think about your target audience